blankworker1/BYOB/WORDWALL_GENERATOR.md

 1. Generate a deterministic shuffle of the BIP39 2048-word list using a user-defined seed.

-2. Split the resulting 21×98 word grid into five separate A1 landscape sheets for poster-quality printing.
+2. Split the resulting 21 x 98 word grid into five separate A1 landscape sheets for poster-quality printing.

 3. Preserve headers, colors, grid lines, and sequential row/column data.